Esther125/git-practice/week-03/README.md

     sayHello();
     ```

-    _Note: In Node.js, you'll need to set "type": "module" in your package.json to use ESM._

 ### C.7 (Advanced) What is localhost?

-Localhost refers to your **own computer's address**, typically mapped to `127.0.0.1`.
+`localhost` refers to your **own computer's address**, typically mapped to `127.0.0.1`.
 It's used to access services running **locally**, allowing you to test applications on your machine without needing an external network.

 ### C.8 (Advanced) Curl Introduction